WISP Access Point Market Insights: Know Your Network, Part 2

 Access Point Model Market Share by Count of APs and Subscribers

 Gaining an overview of AP market share gets more complicated when considering the different types of AP models being deployed.
-We split the data into two sets in order to measure metrics based on both AP and subscriber count.
+We split the data into two sets to measure metrics based on both AP and subscriber count.
 By viewing the data across these two domains, access points that support a large number of subscribers are easily spotted.
-The following graphs exhibit the results of this investigation:
+The following graphs exhibit the results of this investigation.

-It’s evident that the Rocket Prism 5AC Gen2 access point is not only the most popular AP model used, but also, unsurprisingly, the one with the largest subscriber count.
+It’s evident that the Rocket Prism 5AC Gen2 access point is not only the most popular AP model used, but also the one with the largest subscriber count.
 It’s interesting to see that many AP models, such as the ePMP200 and the PMP 450m, support a subscriber count that is more than 3% greater than their AP model market share.
-These results suggest that a small amount of access points can support many subscribers, depending on the model of AP used.
+These results suggest that a small number of access points can support many subscribers, depending on the model of AP used.

-See how organizations within the fixed wireless industry are already using the Fixed Wireless subscriber insights contained in this year’s report by reading this Telecompetitor article.
+See how organizations within the fixed wireless industry are already using the subscriber insights contained in this year’s report by reading this Telecompetitor article.

 Are you interested in seeing other fixed wireless insights?